TITLE 13 INSURANCE

 A. Prior to adopting a proposed rule, the superintendent must hold a public rule hearing.
 The purpose of the hearing is to provide all interested persons a reasonable opportunity to submit data, views or arguments orally or in writing on the proposed rule.
 The superintendent, at the superintendent’s discretion, directly or through a designated hearing officer, may determine whether to hold more than one hearing.

-C. Individuals wishing to provide public comment or submit information at the hearing must state their name and any relevant affiliation for the record and be recognized before presenting.
+C. Individuals wishing to provide public comment or submit information at the hearing must state their name and any relevant affiliation for the rulemaking record and must be recognized by the hearing officer before presenting.
 Public comment shall not be taken under oath unless required by law or separate rule.
 Any individual who provides public comment at the hearing may be questioned by the superintendent or hearing officer or, at the discretion of the superintendent or hearing officer, or as otherwise provided by law, by other persons at the hearing.

 D. The hearing shall be conducted in a fair and equitable manner.
 The superintendent or hearing officer may determine the format in which the hearing is conducted (e.g. introduction of each part or section one at a time for comment), but the hearing will be conducted in a simple and organized manner that facilitates public comment and a clear rulemaking record.